takuseno/d3rlpy-benchmarks/README.md

 ## reproductions
 ### D4RL
-The `reproductions` directory contains the training results of the d3rlpy's benchmark scripts with D4RL.
+The `d4rl` directory contains the training results of the d3rlpy's benchmark scripts with D4RL.
-You can see the summary of the results at `table.csv`.
+You can see the summary of the results at `d4rl_table.csv`.

 ### Atari 2600
 The `atari` directory contains the training results of the d3rlpy's benchmark scripts with Atari 2600 dataset.